 When the holding is surrendered, if there is a gain, this is subject to capital gains tax.
-However, each individual has an annual allowance (currently £6,000) and as long as the gain together with any other gains you may have in the same tax year is less than the allowance, there is no tax to pay.
+However, each individual has an annual exempt amount (currently $\pounds 3,000$) and as long as the gain together with any other gains you may have in the same tax year is less than this amount, there is no tax to pay.

-Any gain in excess of the annual allowance will be taxed at a rate of 10% if, after adding the net taxable gain to your taxable income in the relevant tax year, the total falls within the basic rate income tax band.
+Any gain in excess of the annual exempt amount will be taxed at a rate of 10% if, after adding the net taxable gain to your taxable income in the relevant tax year, the total falls within the basic rate income tax band.
 A tax rate of 20% applies to gains or parts of gains which exceed the upper limit of the basic rate income tax band.